LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 Does the list contain "Chips Ahoy Cookies"?
 {: .quote}

 Not so bad.
+We're just *declaring* what we want to know.

-Now what about if we wanted to use imperative sentences?
+Now what about if we had to use imperative sentences?

 Say the person who has the list is a complete idiot.
 Instead of just asking them if something is in the list, you have to tell them how to look.
 You might say something like,

 Look in the list to see if it contains "Chips Ahoy Cookies" and tell me yes or no.
 {: .quote}

-But you forgot to explain how to look in the list.
+But you won't get an answer, because you forgot to explain how to look in the list.

 Fine... go through the items in the list one by one and tell me if any of them are "Chips Ahoy Cookies".
 {: .quote}

 Oops!
-You forgot to say when to stop, so you never get your answer!
+You're making progress, but you forgot to say when to stop, so you still never get your answer!

 Okay, go through the items in the list one by one and if any of them are "Chips Ahoy Cookies", stop looking and tell me "Yes".
 Otherwise, if you get to the end of the list, stop looking and tell me "No".
 {: .quote}

 I don't know about you, but I'm sick of this already and we haven't even gotten to coding.
-It's like a trap in some terrible video game that exists just to make you angry.
+And for many years, this was the only way to program.
+Fortunately, there are better ways to do things now.

 ### What this means for our code